-Consistent with the goal of "assum(ing) an expanded level of responsibility for the evaluation and management of patients in both the in-patient and out-patient settings," students are expected to provide a "moderate" or "full" level of care in at least 80% of all Clerkship patient encounters.
+Consistent with the goal of assuming and expanded level of responsibility for the evaluation and management of patients in both the inpatient and outpatient settings, students are expected to provide a "moderate" or "full" level of care in at least 20 inpatients and 30 outpatients during the 4-week Advanced Family Medicine Clerkship.
+Students are encouraged to document all patient encounters, but must document a minimum of 60 total patient encounters.